elastic/elasticsearch-net/new_docs/contents/nest/indices/analyze.markdown

 #Analyze

-Performs the analysis process on a text and return the tokens breakdown of the text.
+Performs the analysis process on the specified text and returns the token breakdown for the text.

 ## Analyze using default index's default analyzer